 Price vs. channel options

-What are you most concerned about with your MTV options?
+What are you most concerned about?
 Lowest cost or more additional channels?
 If you only watch entertainment channels and don’t care about sports or local news coverage, Philo is the clear winner, especially since you can get MTV and MTV2 with its basic $16/month package.

 However, if you want a mixture of entertainment, sports, and news, Sling TV or DirecTV Now will be a better choice for you.
 Between those, it might come down to deciding between price and features.

 All of these services have some unique features that make them worthwhile, but DirecTV Now is a clear loser on this end.
 It simply does not have good additional features to make it as attractive as Philo and Sling TV.
-Though it has good on-demand options, the lack of DVR is a big deal – every other internet TV service out there has a DVR available.
+Though it has good on-demand options, the DVR and streaming limits are a big issue.

 Which service is better for MTV without cable?